EU Regulation 679/2016 General data protection regulation

 - selection of the "Show preferences" button present in the information "banner"; or

-- using the icon at the bottom right present in all the screens of the Site.
+- using the icon at the bottom left present in all the screens of the Site.

 Within the "Cookies preferences" area, by selecting "details" you can check the list of cookies / tracking tools used with an indication of (i) name, (ii) supplier, (iii) purpose and type, (iv ) duration / expiration and (v) the relative coding.